PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ```
 ### Behavior :
 - If the user approved the transaction in the wallet, the response is the transaction hash.
+- If a `proof` is provided, it must have been generated by `wallet_strk20PrepareInvoke` for the same set of calls; pass the `call` and `proof` from its result directly.
 - If an error occurred with these parameters, fails with Error :
 ```typescript
 interface INVALID_REQUEST_PAYLOAD {